mpsonntag/snippets/notes/201902_Juelich.md

-The German Neuroinformatics Node has been developing tools for consistent storage, annotation and sharing of neurophysiological data and metadata.
+The German Neuroinformatics Node has been developing tools for consistent storage, annotation and sharing of neurophysiological data as well as metadata.

-This talk briefly introduces the metadata format odML and the raw-to-analysis data format NIX as well as the developed data hosting and sharing platform GIN and its ecosystem and gives an outlook on planned development of all projects with the call for comment, feedback and feature requests.
+This talk briefly introduces the metadata format odML and the raw-to-analysis data format NIX, will elaborate on their recent development and refer to their integration into the data management platform GIN.

+The introduction will further cover GINs main features of version control, workflow integration to collaboration and data sharing as well as its ecosystem from data publication to content validation.
+An outlook on planned development raises a call for comment, feedback and feature requests.